A mouth and voice operated game controller, mouse, and keyboard to assist a disabled gamer in playing games on the PS3, PC or Android Read more

 Idea Backer - You love the idea of helping those with disabilities; thanks for the support!Estimated delivery:

 Interested Backer - Be listed on the Backers & Supporters page at QuadStick.com, receive updates (including backer only updates) during the campaign as we work to fulfill delivery of QuadSticks to their new homes, receive Good Karma for helping make the QuadStick a reality for those that can benefit from it.Estimated delivery:

 Excited Backer - Let the world know you helped Kickstart the QuadStick with a T-shirt!
 (It's easier than saying "I'm a QuadStick Kickstarter" five times, real fast.)
-Plus be listed on the Backers & Supporters page at QuadStick.com and receive the newsletter.Estimated delivery:Ships within the US only
+Plus be listed on the Backers & Supporters page at QuadStick.com and receive the newsletter.Estimated delivery:Only ships to: United States

 Caregiver Backer - Get a personalized thank-you card from the inventor, plus the T-shirt, plus the newsletter and project updates.
-This is either a selfless act or the most expensive T-shirt you ever bought.Estimated delivery:Add $10 USD to ship outside the US
+This is either a selfless act or the most expensive T-shirt you ever bought.Estimated delivery:Ships anywhere in the world

 21 backers Limited (4 left of 25)

-Game-On Backer - One QuadStick from the first production run, two mouthpieces, RAM Mount stand and USB cable.Estimated delivery:Add $50 USD to ship outside the US
+Game-On Backer - One QuadStick from the first production run, two mouthpieces, RAM Mount stand and USB cable.Estimated delivery:Ships anywhere in the world

 0 backers Limited (3 left of 3)

 True Backer - Receive a personal phone call from the inventor, a production unit and accessories, T-shirt, newsletter and your name on the website.Estimated delivery:Ships anywhere in the world

 Pledge $5,000 or more